erharrison/MXChip-Workshop/Steps/StoreTheTemperature.md

 ### Create a Cosmos DB account to store temperatures

-* From the [Azure Portal](https://portal.azure.com/?WT.mc_id=mxchipworkshop-github-jabenn), click *+ Create a resource* from the sidebar.
+* From the Visual Studio Code command palette, select *Cosmos DB: Create Account*

-* Search for *Azure Cosmos DB*, then click **Create**.
+* Select the Azure subscription you want to use.

+* Give your account a name.
+This only needs to be unique to you, and needs to be between 3 and 31 characters and only contain letters, numbers or '-'.

+* Select an API for the Cosmos DB account.
+Cosmos DB has a number of ways you can access the data, some mimicking other databases.
+For this workshop, select *SQL (Document DB)*.

-* Select the existing `temperaturesensor` resource group that you used for the IoT Hub.
+* Select the `temperaturesensor` resource group that was created when you created the IoT Hub.

-  > It is important to use the same resource group for the Cosmos DB that you created when provisioning the IoT Hub.
-When you have finished with this project you will need to delete the resources you have created to avoid using up credit or free service limits, and this is easier to do if everything is in one resource group
-* Give the instance a unique name, it can be the same name you used for the IoT Hub, although you are limited to lowercase letters and numbers, and the name has to be no more than 31 characters.
-* Make sure the API is set to Core (SQL)
-* Select a region closest to you
+* Select a location for the Cosmos DB resource.
+Choose a location closest to you.

-* Leave the defaults for the other fields
-* Click **Review + create**, then **Create**
+* The Cosmos DB resource will be created, and a dialog will appear showing the progress.

 It will take a few minutes for this to be provisioned.
 Whilst this is happening you can build the API.